CNNGo TV in Paris: Bread, music and graffiti

 An antique animal skeleton and the best "escargot" pastry?
 Anyone?

-CNNGo TV this month wanders through the different arrondissments (administrative districts) of Paris.
+CNNGo TV this month wanders through the different arrondissments of Paris.
 From inner Paris' secret spots to a playful anitique store far from the center -- here's our guide to another side of the romantic city.

 Du Pain et des Idées

 Du Pain Et Des Idées ("Some bread and some ideas") is reputed to be the best bakery in Paris.

 The boulangerie extraordinaire's founder Christophe Vasseur left a successful career in the fashion industry to study baking.

 You will spot the shop easily -- it's the one with a constant long queue outside.
 The house specialty is named "escargot" -- delicious swirls of cream cheese, pistachio and pastry that are an affectionate nod to the shape of the city.

 Guitare Collection in Pigalle area is a stone's throw from the famous cabaret Le Moulin Rouge.